 You may be worried about how you'll pay your bills this month, and speaking with your service providers is an easy way to avoid extra fees!
 Call them to let them know what's going on.
 They'll be able to set up a payment plan and put a stop to any fines for late payments.
 It's the same as your rent or mortgage!
 Explaining your condition will make them understand why you've skipped a payment or two, and they'll be able to give you as much assistance as possible.
 You might be able to get a payment holiday from your mortgage lender before you get back on your feet.

-If you've been injured in such a way that it's changed your whole lifestyle, you might be eligible for financial assistance.
+If you've been injured in such a way that it's changed your whole lifestyle, you should read more here about personal injury compensation cases and see if you might be eligible for financial assistance.
 Your accident could have left you permanently injured in some way, so speak to a personal injury attorney to see if you're entitled to any compensation!
 This will also help to safeguard any investments you may have.